 The Christmas Tree Ship

-The Christmas Tree Ship by Carol Crane took a little bit of time to grow on us.
+The Christmas Tree Ship by Carol Crane took a little bit of time to grow on us, but it did become on of our best Christmas Books for Kids.
 This is a somber story of how ‘Captain Santa’ (Captain Herman Schuenemann) delivered Christmas Trees to Chicago each year.
 However, on his last year, his ship goes down, along with the trees still tied in neat bundles, ready for sale.

 Even though this book was a bit hard for my children the first time through, they quickly grew to love it!